 Make these ahead by a day or two, in the morning before the sun begins to blast and enjoy them any time you want later in the week or even the month.

 Pool boy not included.

-Note: Feel free to also make these in a blender.
-In this case, however, it is still necessary to make 3 cups of coconut water ice cubes ahead, which takes roughly 2 cups coconut water.
+Note: Feel free to also make these in a blender to drink on the spot.
+In this case, however, it is still necessary to make 3 cups of coconut water ice cubes in advance, which takes roughly 2 cups coconut water.